 If you find mold and mildew, it’s not a problem you want to ignore or deal with later.
 Go ahead and call a professional to guarantee that it gets removed correctly so you don’t have to deal with it again.
 Mold can start to develop within the first 24 hours after a flood and can be incredibly difficult to remove once it’s started growing.
 The faster you can clean your house, the less likely you’ll have to deal with mold and mildew.

 Recovery and Repair After Your House Floods

 The road back from flood damage can be a lengthy one and requires a lot of hard work and repairs.
 Not only could your furniture or flooring be damaged, but your windows, cabinets, walls and anything the water came into contact with could be impacted.
 It can be stressful to deal with the damage after a flood, but there are people you can call on to help.
 Water damage restoration contractors are a great way to get your home back to normal with the help of professionals who will get the job done right.

 Your after your house floods, it can be a traumatic and stressful event, but knowing what to do beforehand can make all the difference.
-It’s important to take all the necessary steps to prevent your home from flooding by regularly inspecting your pipes, paying attention to water spots and making sure your home’s equipment is operating normally.
+It’s important to take all the necessary steps to prevent your home from flooding by regularly inspecting your pipes, paying attention to water spots, and making sure your home’s equipment is operating normally.
 But you can’t prepare for everything and that’s where TGS Insurance comes in.
 We’ll make sure your homeowners insurance policy will protect you and your home in any water-related event and will help you get your life back together as quickly as possible.
-Just visit our website to speak with a member of our team about obtaining a new policy or purchasing flood insurance.